SebWouters/CheMPS2/README.md

 [pyscf (in python)](#dmrg-ci-and-dmrg-scf-calculations-with-pyscf) are described below.

-In the future the parallelization of CheMPS2 for shared memory architectures will be extended to a hybrid scheme with both shared (OpenMP) and distributed (MPI) memory parallelization.
+In the future, the parallelization of CheMPS2 for shared memory architectures will be extended to a hybrid scheme with both shared (OpenMP) and distributed (MPI) memory parallelization.
 In addition, the calculation of the 2-RDM of the active space will be extended to the 3-RDM.

 How to acknowledge CheMPS2